Generalized Clustering and Multi-Manifold Learning with Geometric Structure Preservation: Experiments

-Numerous deep clustering algorithms have recently claimed to obtain meaningful representations, however, they do not analyze and experiment with the so-called "meaningful" ones.
-Therefore, we are interested in whether these proposed methods can indeed learn representations that are useful for downstream tasks.
+\textbf{Downstream Tasks.} Numerous deep clustering algorithms have recently claimed to obtain meaningful low-dimensional embeddings; however, they have not analyzed and experimented with the ``meaningful" ones.
+Therefore, we are interested in whether these proposed methods can really learn manifold embeddings that are useful for downstream tasks.
 Four different classifiers, including a linear classifier (Logistic Regression; LR), two nonlinear classifiers (MLP, SVM), and a tree-based classifier (Random Forest Classifier; RFC) are used as downstream tasks, all of which use default parameters and default implementations in sklearn \cite{scikit-learn} for a fair comparison.
-The learned representations are frozen and used as input for training.
-The classification accuracy evaluated on the test set serves as a metric to evaluate the effectiveness of learned representations.
-On the right side of Tab.~\ref{tab:4}, DCRL outperformed the other methods overall on all six datasets, with MLP, RFC, and LR as downstream tasks.
-Additionally, we surprisingly find that with MLP and RFC as downstream tasks, all methods other than DCRL do not even match the accuracy of AE on the MNIST-full dataset.
-Notably, DEC and IDEC show a sharp deterioration in performance on downstream tasks, falling short of even the simplest AEs, again showing that clustering-oriented loss can disrupt the geometry of the data.
+The learned embeddings are \emph{frozen} and used as input for training.
+The classification accuracy evaluated on the test set serves as a metric to evaluate the effectiveness of learned embeddings.
+Limited by space, only the results of MNIST-full and Fashion-MNIST are provided on the right side of Tab.~\ref{tab:3} and more results are in \textbf{Appendix A.5}.
+The results show that GCML outperforms the other methods overall on all seven datasets, with MLP, RFC, and LR as downstream tasks.